 The police officer eyed my mother suspiciously.

-“I swear, I was only in there a minute.”
+“I swear, I was only in there a minute.
+You try dealing with three children, one with severe autism.”

-“We’ll send out a search and do everything we can.”
+“We’ll send out a search.
+We’ll do everything we can.”
 The policeman clicked his pen and walked down the street.

-She glared at me, and my sister pulled hard on my arm.
+My mother glared at me, and my sister pulled hard on my arm.
 We searched every block and ally downtown.
-My feet were numb, and my legs felt like rubber.
+My feet were numb from the cold, and my legs felt like rubber.
 My nose was sore and red.
 A knot formed in my stomach as we drove home in the station wagon.
 The heat was on full blast, and Christmas music blared on the radio.
-We got home to our little red house, just outside of town.
+Finally, we got home to our little red house, just outside of town.

 “Why didn’t you get mom?!”